-9 Tips to Stop Eating Meat without Any Nutrient Deficiencies
+9 Keys to Stop Eating Meat the Smart Way

 If you want to stop eating meat but keep eating dairy, eggs, or fish, you won't have vitamin B12 issues.
 But if you don't eat any animal products, you should take a supplement.